 “The New Evangelization and the Role of the Catechist”

 The New Evangelization is a major avenue for Tom in his writing and speaking engagements.
 In this presentation, Tom will outline the New Evangelization and the role that catechists play in the mission that is the Church.
-Focusing on the writings of Blessed John Paul II, Tom lays out how catechists should present the Good News of Jesus Christ.
+Focusing on the writings of Pope St. John Paul II, Tom lays out how catechists should present the Good News of Jesus Christ.
 This talk is geared towards catechists working with children, adolescents, and adults.

 “The Sacraments of Initiation: Baptism, Holy Eucharist, and Confirmation”